epaizreyes/fire-simulation/README.md

 ## Description

 The simulation is carried out as follows:
-* In the initial state, one or more squares are on fire.
+* In the initial state, one or more forest grid nodes are on fire.
 * If a node of the forest grid is on fire at step t, then at step t+1 the fire will go out and this node will be filled with ash and can no longer burn.
 There is a probability p that the fire will spread to each of the 4 adjacent nodes.
 * The simulation stops when there are no more nodes on fire.